franlopezcop/franlopezcop/README.md

 📫 How to reach me: franlopcopp@gmail.com

-Although I am an industrial engineer, I found a passion for programming and trained as a Full Stack Developer.
+In my last year studiyng industrial engineering, I found a passion for programming and trained as a Full Stack Developer.
 I have a great ability to solve problems, learn new things and adapt to change.
 I am good working on a team.
 I am looking for opportunities in a company that allow me to insert myself in the digital work environment.